arevolutioner/sillynium/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md)

+Who can contribute?
+- Ideal contributors: Know any of Python, HTML, JavaScript
+- All welcome however

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License